dbrock/stdio.as/README.md

     $ fcshc stdio.swc hello_process.as
     $ fcshc stdio.swc hello_process_flex.mxml

-(See http://github.com/dbrock/fcshd for more information.)
+(See http://github.com/dbrock/fcshd for information about `fcshc`.)

 To run an stdio-enabled SWF, use the `run-swf` wrapper: